POSTECH-CVLab/point-transformer/README.md

-Point-Transformer PyTorch
+# Point-Transformer PyTorch
 ============================

-* This is an unofficial implemention of `Point Transformer <https://arxiv.org/abs/2012.09164>`_.
+* This is an unofficial implemention of [Point Transformer](https://arxiv.org/abs/2012.09164).
-* We use `PAConv repo <https://github.com/CVMI-Lab/PAConv>`_ which the first author of `Point Transformer <https://arxiv.org/abs/2012.09164>`_ has participated in for the codebase.
+* We use [PAConv repo](https://github.com/CVMI-Lab/PAConv) which the first author of [Point Transformer](https://arxiv.org/abs/2012.09164) has participated in for the codebase.
-* For k-nearest neighbor search with heap sort, please refer `PAConv repo <https://github.com/CVMI-Lab/PAConv>`_.
+* For k-nearest neighbor search with heap sort, please refer [PAConv repo](https://github.com/CVMI-Lab/PAConv).

-Updates
+## Updates
 -----
-* [2021.10.26] Add semantic segmentation on S3DIS Area 5 with the new codebase, `PAConv repo <https://github.com/CVMI-Lab/PAConv>`_.
+* [2021.10.26] Add semantic segmentation on S3DIS Area 5 with the new codebase, [PAConv repo](https://github.com/CVMI-Lab/PAConv).

-Setup
+## Setup
 -----
 * The code is tested on Ubuntu 20.04 and CUDA 11.1.
 * Install dependencies